Weight training for beginners opens up a new world in strength, cardiovascular and athletic performance.

-Self-discipline: in general terms, is the ability to control your feelings and overcome weaknesses you feel you have in your personality; this ability that you build over time is a way of building a defense against temptation in everyday life...
+Self-discipline: in general terms, is the ability to control your feelings and overcome weaknesses that many of us have in our personality's; this ability that you build over time is a way of building a defence against temptation in everyday life...

-Self-discipline and self-control give you the power over your life.
+Self-discipline and self-control give you the power to control your life.

 Self-discipline here in-weight training for beginners, is generally achieved through effort and most effort is not easy to say the least!